 I made 34 turkeys but you will only need the following pieces for one turkey treat.

-Glued the feet to the bottom of the large brown scallop circle.
+Glue the feet to the bottom of the large brown scallop circle.

-I have my own little Turkey Farm!
+I ended up making 34.
+Now I have my own little turkey farm!